matrix-org/matrix-hookshot/docs/setup/webhooks.md

 If the script contains errors or is otherwise unable to work, the bridge will send an error to the room.
 You can check the logs of the bridge for a more precise error.
+The contents of the JSON object are provided with the message as well and can be accessed by the “view source” function of your client.

 ### V2 API